pamruta/AutoML/README.md

         as input parameters.
 Once the model is trained and deployed in Google Cloud, simply pass the corresponding project and model IDs to run this script.

-        If you like to use any of my pre-trained models deployed on GCP, please contact me to obtain access credentials for APIs..
+        If you need my help to build a custom model trained for specific movie / tv-show, you can reach me at [amruta@cinematrix.in]

 	Coming soon:  Scripts for running offline predictions using TensorFlow.JS / Docker